KimberlyCaristi

 When I had everything in order in his office, I texted the administrative assistant that the trash was near the door and the things they wanted were on the desk.
 I only brought home the books that he wrote figuring that the kids or the grandkids would want to have them.
 They had better want these, I said to myself as I lugged them out to my car.
 I also tucked the Italy file into a box.

 When I got home, I showered and ate a fried egg with toast.
 I looked at the box of books I had brought in and decided I would look through the Italy file.
 I pulled up the town on my computer and saw how charming the town looked.
 The sea pictures were breathtaking.
 The town was relatively close to his cousins, we could be there in a day.
 The train ran close by, and it would be easy to get to Fiumicino airport in less than seven hours.
 The trip down would be a beautiful train ride along the coast!
 I saw on the paper ‘Kristy loves water,’ and ‘Kristy loves mountains.’
 Written next to the marina was ‘We love walking around Yachts.’
-He thought of me, us!
+He thought of me, of us!
 I closed the file with a snap.
 I smelled Nick’s cologne.
 How I missed him.
 I missed talking to him.
 I miss his touch, his laugh.

 Back to reality, I had cleaned what I could in the apartment without even thinking what I was doing.
 As I walked around, I felt pretty good about my progress.
 I cleaned the cabinets, refrigerator, the stovetop, the countertops, washed a load of towels with the couch cover and a load of sheets with the tablecloth, cleaned the bathroom and left the tub for when I showered.
 When I finally jumped into the shower it was seven a.m.
 I was glad I brought flip flops, laundry soap sheets, one towel, and washcloths.
 I needed all four items.
 In the morning, I examined the whole floor more closely.
 It looked like someone had brought in large buckets of sand and sprinkled it all over the apartment…yea, for flip flops.
 I knew some Italians used washcloths, but you never get them in hotels or rentals.
 I had brought my laundry soap sheets because we had started using them years ago to try to save on single-use plastic.
 I didn’t know if Italy had started using them yet.
 The towels were gross and needed to be washed.
 I would be using the ones here, but if I couldn’t get the smell out, I would be looking for a couple of towels at the market.

-9. My Change
+5. My Change

-As I combed my hair, I saw myself in the mirror.
+As I combed my hair, I examined myself in the mirror.
 I had aged since that morning when Nick died.
 I said aloud, “Well, I am here, I might as well stay for three months.”
-My ghost got me here, but I made the decision to stay.
+Nick got me here, but I made the decision to stay.
 I needed space between me and my home.
 Besides, Maria and David would be disappointed to move back into their home.
 It excited me to no end to see them settled in my home.
 The grandsons were so excited to have their own rooms.
 Almost as excited as when I told them that I paid for a hotel for the week in Cincinnati and bought some family tickets to the zoo, aquarium, and the water park.
 No, I didn’t spoil my grandsons.
 I also gave money to Giovanni and Michele to get some new things for the new house.
 I even sent money for the older boys to buy new things for their new rooms, plus enough money for new clothes for their new school.
 I tried to be fair.

 I kept thinking about what I had.
 I needed to stop that; it wasn’t good for me.
 Neither was having these dreams.
 The process you go through for grieving sucks.
 It was an emotional rollercoaster, and I was tired of it.
 I thought I was doing better, though there were still the littlest of things that made me cry or worse, angry.